robbobfrh84/our-curiosity/_admin/_management.md

 ### Steps
-- [ ] - create and add code to repo.
+- [x] - create and add code to repo.
-- [ ] - add node express and serve "/"
+- [x] - add node express and serve "/"
+- [x] - add simple mongoose view counter and serve(log) on window.
 - [ ] - add to heroku to test live

 ### To Do